1991 - 2000; 1995 - 2011

 35 days (optionally 3 days or 168 days with slightly different orbit parameters)

 The successor to ERS-1, the earth observation mission ERS-2 (Earth Remote Sensing Satellite 2), was launched in April 1995.
 For several years, both ERS satellites simultaneous monitored our home planet.
 ERS-2 has the same instrument suite as ERS-1 on board, with the addition of GOME (Global Ozone Monitoring Experiment) a sensor developed to study earth’s atmosphere.
-After 15 years in orbit, ERS-2 is still supplying valuable data, and this long-term availability makes it possible to generate lengthy time series, an important resource for climate studies.
+After 15 years in orbit, ERS-2 was still supplying valuable data, and this long-term availability makes it possible to generate lengthy time series, an important resource for climate studies.

 Dimensions